epicrunze/UTCV_reactions_gui/README.md

 # UTCV_reactions_gui
-A GUI for UTCV Reactions to lessen the time taken at competition.
+A GUI for UTCV Reactions to lessen the time taken at competition.  :D

 Written by: Ryan Zhang, Mackenzie Gole, Olevia Pal